matwilso/domrand/README.md

 **Running model**

 ```
-python3 run_training.py
+python3 run_training.py --num_files=100
 ```

-This trains in about 3 hours on a GTX 1080 Ti GPU.
+This will train a model in about 3 hours (about 8 epochs) on a GTX 1080 Ti GPU.

 You can monitor training progress and results using TensorBoard.
 The default is to log into the `checkpoint` folder.
 See [`sim2real/define_flags.py`](./sim2real/define_flags.py) or